merhanhesham/ServiceSphereFreelancingPlatform/README.md

 - **Microsoft SQL Server**: A relational database management system used to store and manage the platform's data securely.
 - **RESTful API Design**: Adheres to REST principles, providing a scalable approach to organizing the backend services into logical resources.
 - **Error Handling and Logging**: Comprehensive error handling and logging mechanisms to ensure the platform's reliability and ease of maintenance.
+- **Frontend Technologies**: The frontend is developed using ReactJS, known for its efficiency and flexibility in building dynamic user interfaces.
+This includes the use of Redux for state management and React Router for navigation.

 ## Getting Started